The people most impacted by

 COALITION

-We are proud to partner with Shannon Perez-Darby, a founding member of the Accountable Communities Consortium and a queer, mixed Latina anti-violence advocate, author, and activist with over 15 years of experience centering queer and trans communities of color in addressing domestic and sexual violence, accountability, and criminal legal system harms.
+We are proud to partner with Shannon Perez-Darby, a founding member of the Accountable Communities Consortium.
+Shannon is a queer, mixed Latina anti-violence advocate, author, and activist with over 15 years of experience centering queer and trans communities of color in addressing domestic and sexual violence, accountability, and criminal legal system harms.

 ANNUAL COMM(UNITY) SYMPOSIUM

-Every year, Look2Justice brings together a room that doesn't usually exist.
-The Comm(Unity) Symposium is a free, community-centered event designed by currently incarcerated organizers and facilitated by formerly incarcerated leaders, bringing together 200+ system-impacted community members, legislators, prosecutors, judges, and advocates to build bridges between those who experience harm and those with the power to change it.
+Every year, Look2Justice brings together a room of individuals that doesn't usually exist.
+The Comm(Unity) Symposium is a free, community-centered event designed by currently incarcerated organizers and facilitated by formerly incarcerated leaders, 200+ system-impacted community members, legislators, prosecutors, judges, and advocates build bridges between those who experience harm and those with the power to change it.

 Every symposium is accessible, recorded for those who cannot attend in person, and structured so that everyone in the room, not just speakers, has space to be heard.
 These are not panels or performances.
 They are spaces where the distance between lived experience and institutional power shrinks; and where the cross-sector relationships that make lasting change possible are built.